Syreyup/Syreyup-LW-Guides/intro cam.md

 ## Final note

-This guide is just covering how to use the program.
-It is up to you to mess around with the program and make something suitable for your level.
-The best way to learn is to experiment with it!
+The best way to learn how to do these more is just to experiment with them!
 I hope this guide helped you figure out how the CANM editor works, and that it helps you make some awesome looking intro cameras!

 ---